JoJoJet/bevy-mouse-tracking/README.md

 ## World-space

-We can do better than just screen-space: we support automatic transformation to world-space coordinates via [`MousePosWorld`] -- this is can be accessed as either a component or a resource.
+We can do better than just screen-space: this crate supports automatic transformation to world-space coordinates via [`MousePosWorld`] -- this is can be accessed as either a component or a resource.